Bamieh/react-inline-styler/README.md

 React inline styler is a full solution for using inline styles in react.
 The library setup is similar to react redux by using a `Provider` component on the app level, and a HOC to wrap the components with to provide the proccessed styles.

+## Features

+- Fully configurable: you can add a theme, helpers, processor configurations, etc.
+- Super simple: the styles in javascript are just an object or a function.
+- Super easy setup: the setup process is inspired from react-redux, the only thing you need to do is to add a `Provider` on the app level, and wrap your functions with an `injectStyles` HOC function.
+- Plug-and-play solution to proccess the styles, adding RTL support, dynamic prefixing, and much more!
+- Works with isomorphic apps and supports HOT reloads.
+- Utilities to merge styles and proccess styles dynamically during the component life cycle.
+- Modular way for using js inline styles in react instead of having them inside the render function or such.
+- Continuously maintained, unit tested, and used in production on large scale apps.

 ## Getting started